esraspahi/esraspahi.github.io/_pages/about.md

 I am a PhD candidate in **English Language Teaching (ELT)** at TED University , and a **Research Assistant** at Bolu Abant İzzet Baysal University.
 My research interests lie at the intersection of **technology in language education**, **AI-assisted feedback**, and **conversation analysis**.
 I explore how digital tools can support reflective teaching and foster meaningful student engagement.

 Currently, I’m working on projects related to:
-- The impact of generative AI feedback on student motivation in writing,
+– The impact of generative AI feedback on student motivation in writing
-- Enhancing teacher feedback literacy through automated tools,
+– Enhancing teacher feedback literacy through automated tools
-- Virtual exchanges and multimodal discourse in online language learning environments,
+– Virtual exchanges and multimodal discourse in online language learning environments
-- Pragmatics in digital environments.
+– Pragmatics in digital environments

 You can also check out my [CV](/cv), [Publications](/publications), and [Projects](/projects) to learn more about my academic work.